 CNS/Bi 221.
 Computational Neuroscience.
 9 units (4-0-5); third term.
 Prerequisites: Bi/CNS 150, CNS 185; or instructor's consent.
-Lecture, discussion, and project aimed at understanding computational aspects of information processing within the nervous system.
+Lecture and discussions aimed at understanding computational aspects of information processing within the nervous system.
 The course will emphasize single neurons and how their biophysical properties relate to neuronal coding, i.e., how is information actually represented in the brain at the level of action potentials.
-Topics include: linear and nonlinear cable theory, NMDA, synaptic interactions, Hodgkin-Huxley equations, Central Pattern Generators, stochastic activity of neurons, mean rate versus temporal coding, motion perception and its neuronal representation in cortical area MT in the monkey and in the fly, oscillations/synchronization in the olfactory system of crickets and mammals, VLSI neuromorphic models of the nervous system, plasticity and learning.
-Students are required to hand in three homeworks as well as complete a small research project (mathematical analysis, computer modeling, VLSI implementation).
-Instructors: Koch and Bower.
+Topics include: biophysics of single neurons, signal detection and signal reconstruction, information theory, population coding and temporal coding in sensory systems of invertebrates and in primate cortex.
+Students are required to hand in three homeworks, discuss one set of papers in class, and participate in the debates.
+Instructors: Koch, Gabbiani, Bower.